-Taoism initiation.
-You may learn what Taoism is, and especially how you may follow this path today by taking our email courses.
-They are designed for beginners and delivered through email on a schedule.
+Tao and Taoism by taking our email courses.
+They are especially designed for people without any prior experience with Tao and Taoism and delivered through email.
 You may start right now and benefit from our special offers and discounts.
-Please click here to see how.
+Please click here to check out.

 Featured articles and ebooks.
 The following are several "must have" if you wish to learn more about Taoism.